Share this article

 Housing

 The corn snake’s housing size varies a lot from juvenile to adult, with young snakes needing a tank of up to 10 gallons, and adults 40 gallons.
-The corn snake’s tank should be complete with hiding places that help them to feel safe and secure, plants that help with moisture, and easy-to-clean substrate.
+The corn snake’s tank should be big enough that they can completely stretch out, and complete with hiding places that help them to feel safe and secure, plants that help with moisture, and easy-to-clean substrate.

 Diet and feeding

-Like all snakes, corn snakes are carnivores, and tend to eat a mixture of insects, birds, mice and rats in the wild.
+Like all snakes, corn snakes are carnivores, and tend to eat a mixture of insects, birds, mice, and rats in the wild.
+Captive corn snakes are mostly fed on mice, with other prey such as quail or rat for variation.

 Temperature and humidity